Daraxxus/Daraxxus.github.io/_pages/about.markdown

     <li> Fast-paced bullet hell boss rush game where players defeat the boss by typing out a passage, having to juggle between dodging bullets and typing </li>
     <li> 2D action game where the player utilises the keyboard to move the character by hitting keys that is mapped to a game area on the screen </li>
 </ul>

+In my free time, I enjoy photography and some bouldering.
+I am also a fan of board games, enjoying a quick game to wind down after a long day.

 # Qualifications
 {% for item in site.data.qualifications %}